ricemark20/Resume/Resume_MarkRice_2023-04-03_v1.2.md

 Maintain a network of Raspberry Pi's and other computers on a home network, with a focus on the Linux command line.
 May 2015 to Present

 ---

+Podcaster and contributor to Hobby Public Radio shows

+December 2015 to Present

+---